Object-Centric Diffusion for Efficient Video Editing: Experiments

-As common in the literature and because we target zero-shot video editing, we optimize some of the hyperparameters (\eg blending steps ratio $\gamma$, similarity re-weighting factor $\eta$) per-sequence for FateZero.
-For ControlVideo, we adopt the original hyperparameters reported in the paper. \paragraph{Evaluation metrics:} For evaluating editing quality, we rely on fidelity metrics such as Temporal-Consistency of CLIP embeddings (Tem-con) and average CLIP-score aggregated over all sequence-prompt pairs.
+\paragraph{Evaluation metrics} For evaluating editing quality, we rely on fidelity metrics such as Temporal-Consistency of CLIP embeddings (Tem-con) and average CLIP-score aggregated over all sequence-prompt pairs.
 To report latency, we measure the average wall-clock time to edit a video on a single V100 GPU.